aldrinmathew/AldrinMathew/README.md

 ![](https://github.com/aldrinsartfactory/liquidart/raw/main/resources/images/liquidart.png)

 A Server Framewwork for the Dart Programming language.
 It started as a resurrection of the Aqueduct project.
-But currently, I am rewriting it to provide a better tool I spent 4 consecutive days to solve 6000+ errors, while migrating Aqueduct to Null Safety.
+But currently, I am rewriting it to provide a better tool for the community.
+I spent 4 consecutive days to solve 6000+ errors, while migrating Aqueduct to Null Safety.
 But it didn't work as the project had errors beforehand that the previous team couldn't resolve.
 So I decided to rewrite it from scratch. [**Visit here**](https://github.com/aldrinsartfactory/liquidart)

 ## **dragontongue**

 A new programming language that I have been working on.
 It is implemented using LLVM in C++.
 Currently the Lexer is almost finalized.
+I am also working on the Parser and Compiler.

 ## **Writer's Canvas**